 There were so many things about femininity, marriage, career, parenting and the roles of husbands and wives that I just accepted “as is” from our culture and never really questioned.
 I thought I WAS living as a biblical wife.
 I had read God’s instructions about marriage many times.
 I read “wives must respect their husbands.”
 (Ephesians 5:33) and assumed I was doing fine with that.
 I mean, I didn’t scream, cuss, call him names, destroy property or throw things.
 (Well, I did throw a pair of panties at him once.
 But they were CLEAN and they didn’t actually hit him.)

 When my husband would very rarely insist about something, I would eventually concede to him, knowing he had God-given authority in our marriage - but only after a lot of arguing my case, trying to get him to change, and explaining how I was right and my way was much better and more biblical than his.
 I was not a cheerful follower.

 I thought my husband usually agreed with me and everything was fine.
 I would try to get my husband to lead – the way I wanted him to, of course!
 I pushed him for quick decisions and would become exasperated when he didn’t know what he thought immediately like I did.
-I expected him to be another ME.
+I expected him to be another ME, to think like a woman.
 I didn’t realize he needed time to process what he thought and felt about big decisions and how differently his brain was wired from mine.

 I often felt so lonely in our marriage, stressed, overwhelmed and worried.
 I constantly tried to figure out how to MAKE things happen the way I thought they should.
 I carried the weight of the marriage on my shoulders and felt spiritually, emotionally and financially responsible for decisions in a lot of ways and I did not have much peace.